davestewart/php-stringtemplate/README.md

 TokenString::make('I like {thing}')->setData(['thing' => 'apples']);
 ```

+When passing an associative array, pass `true` as the second argument to append / merge the new data with any existing data.

 Note that you can also pass numeric arrays, which will match existing tokens in match order:

 ```php
 TokenString::make('I like {this} and {that}')->setData(['apples', 'oranges']);

 ```

-When passing an asssociative array, pass `true` as the second argument to append / merge the new data with any existing data.

 ### Rendering